 What type of mortgages are affected by the death of a borrower?

-Many customers we have spoken come to us and ask, “What happens to the mortgage after my death?”
-In the event of a death, the type of mortgage you have can affect how the property (along with any mortgage debt) is inherited and by whom .
+In the event of a death, the type of mortgage you have can affect how the property (along with any mortgage debt) is inherited and by whom.

 Joint mortgage and the death of one party

-When there is a joint mortgage and the death of one party, if the couple in the mortgage were joint tenants at the time of the first partner’s death, the surviving partner will inherit their share of the property.
-The death of one of the joint mortgage holders, would also leave the remaining homeowner solely responsible for the remaining mortgage repayments, so if there is no insurance in place, they would be left to pay the remaining mortgage loan on their own.
+When there is a joint mortgage and the death of one party, the surviving partner will inherit the other’s share of the property (assuming the couple are joint tenants at the time).
+The death of one of the joint mortgage holders would also leave the surviving homeowner solely responsible for the remaining mortgage repayments, so if there is no insurance in place, they would be left to pay the outstanding debt on their own.